Body Language (The Office): Synopsis

-Pam Halpert (Jenna Fischer) and Jim Halpert (John Krasinski) work on their first sales pitch together to Donna (Amy Pietz), the manager of a local restaurant.
-Michael Scott (Steve Carell) employs several tactical dating and psychology moves to flirt with her, including juxtaposing pictures of himself with attractive people.
+Pam Halpert and Jim Halpert work on their first sales pitch together to Donna, the manager of a local restaurant.
+Michael Scott employs several tactical dating and psychology moves to flirt with her, including juxtaposing pictures of himself with attractive people.
 He also gives Donna a Victoria's Secret catalog and flashes subliminal messages of the word "SEX" in his presentation.
 Throughout the day, he makes numerous unsuccessful attempts to kiss her.
 Michael discusses these attempts with the office workers, who largely interpret Donna as uninterested.
 Only Pam argues that she may have some interest, pointing out that Donna had opportunities to leave earlier in the day.
 At the end of the sales pitch, Donna leaves hurriedly, but remains in her car.
 Michael finds one of Donna's accessories in the office, giving him a pretext to chase after her.
 Though even Pam argues against it, Michael takes the opportunity and shares two kisses with Donna in the parking lot.
 He returns to the office and brags to the office workers, who are skeptical of his story.

-Dwight Schrute (Rainn Wilson) learns that Darryl Philbin (Craig Robinson) is interested in applying for the Sabre minority executive training program "Print in All Colors".
-He encourages Kelly (Mindy Kaling) to apply for the position, preferring that a "malleable simpleton who can be bought for a few fashion magazines" fill the role rather than a competent worker.
-Later, Kelly mentions to Dwight that she and Ryan Howard (B. J. Novak) are planning to make Ryan the Scranton office manager once Kelly has assumed a position of authority, thus confounding Dwight's plans.
+Dwight Schrute learns that Darryl Philbin is interested in applying for the Sabre minority executive training program "Print in All Colors".
+He encourages Kelly to apply for the position, preferring that a "malleable simpleton who can be bought for a few fashion magazines" fill the role rather than a competent worker.
+Later, Kelly mentions to Dwight that she and Ryan Howard are planning to make Ryan the Scranton office manager once Kelly has assumed a position of authority, thus confounding Dwight's plans.
 Dwight attempts to sabotage the arrangement using racial semantics, uncovering that Indians are, in fact, Caucasians by definition.
 However, Gabe tells him that Darryl has decided not to apply as it would leave him no time for his softball league, leaving Kelly as the only applicant.
 Dwight turns to Stanley and Oscar, but they are both too scared of Kelly to compete with her for the position.
 In a last desperate attempt, he interrupts Kelly's interview to present Hide from the warehouse as a new applicant.
 Outraged by Dwight's betrayal, she storms out of the room.
 Kelly ultimately is accepted into the program.
 Though Dwight congratulates her, she promises revenge on him for introducing Hide as an applicant.